Bill Cosby's wife defends him from sex assault claims

 Another accuser, Tamara Green, has sued Cosby for defamation.

-Reporting by Eric Kelsey; Additional reporting by David Beasley in Atlanta; Editing by Piya Sinha-Roy, Bernard Orr
+Reporting by Eric Kelsey; Additional reporting by David Bailey in Atlanta; Editing by Piya Sinha-Roy, Bernard Orr